 If in-person notification cannot be provided to a representative, the hospital is responsible for telephonically contacting the representative to advise them of their appeal rights.
 If agreed by both parties, the notice can be emailed or faxed (in accordance with HIPAA privacy and security requirements).
 Otherwise, the notice must be mailed the same day.
 In addition, prior to discharge (but not more than two days in advance of discharge), the hospital must deliver another copy of the signed notice to the member or representative in person.
 If the notice is being given on the day of discharge, the member must be provided at least four hours to consider their rights and to request the QIO review.
 Hospitals should not routinely provide the notice on the day of discharge.
-If the member requests additional information on the discharge occurs within two calendar days of the original notice, no additional copy needs to be delivered.
+If the member requests additional information on the discharge, the detailed notice can be issued prior to an immediate review request being initiated.
+If discharge occurs within two calendar days of the original notice, no additional copy needs to be delivered.
 If a member elects to exercise their right to an immediate review, they must submit a request to the appropriate QIO, as outlined in the notice, by midnight of the day of discharge, either verbally or in writing, before that person leaves the hospital.